This post contains affiliate links.

 I’ve learned this firsthand through years of endurance training.
 I love running long distances—I’ve completed six marathons, four 50Ks, a 100K, and ran the Grand Canyon rim-to-rim 9 times.
 Somewhere along the way, I realized that what I fueled with mattered just as much as the miles themselves.
 Having a smoothie before, during, and after long runs has consistently improved both my performance and my recovery, and this recipe has become one of my go-to blends.

-Enter your info below and I’ll send it straight to your inbox to save for later.
+Enter your info below and I’ll send this one straight to your inbox to have for later.

 Ingredients You’ll Need